Delivering a baby, delivering a budget

 4. The most generous giving is based on emotion, not reason.

 People mark others life passages with presents.
 So often gift-giving is reflexive: going to a wedding?
 Choose from the registry.
 Send flowers to the funeral home or a charitable gift in memory of the deceased.
 Religious rites especially have prescribed gift practices.

 Births are different.
 Beyond stuffed toys and cigars, for some people the birth of a child reaches so deeply down their stem of caring it roots at the base of the soul.
 Among the countless things I’ve learned the past five months, the mystery, motivation, and capacity of human generosity have been some of the most unexpected.

 In the charitable sector, we try to identify and codify donor motivations: is it for their legacy, or desire to make a difference?
 Perhaps they have compassion for those in need, are grateful for services received, or simply require tax benefits that year.
-But I believe my benefactors were giving these things to me because of their belief in my “cause” or “mission”.
-Our having a baby tweaked something emotional in each giver, and I’ve felt giving far more generous, joyful, and creative for having coming from an emotional – and not rational – place.
+But I believe my benefactors were giving these things to me because my having a baby tweaked something emotional in each giver, and I’ve felt giving far more generous, joyful, and creative for having coming from an emotional – and not rational – place.
 My understanding of gratitude’s effect has also deepened.